zowe/zowe-explorer-vscode/README.md

 * Use the **Add Favorite** feature to permanently store chosen data sets, USS files, and jobs in the **Favorites** folder.
 Right-click on a data set, USS file or jobs and select **Add Favorite**.

-* Use a **syntax highlighter:** Zowe Explorer supports syntax highlighter for data sets.
+* **Syntax Highlighting:** Zowe Explorer supports syntax highlighting for data sets.
 Fox example, you can use such extensions as [COBOL Language Support](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.cobol-language-support) or [HLASM Language Support](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.hlasm-language-support).

 * **Edit a profile**: Click the **pencil** icon next to the **magnifying glass** icon in the explorer tree, and modify the information inside your profile.